 Metal Detecting in Sidmouth & Lyme Regis

-weekend I like to swap my suit for a pair of jeans and boots and turn into a local historian with an avid
+At the weekend I like to leave the desk and turn into a local historian with an avid interest in my

-interest in my favourite hobby. . . metal detecting.
-Devon has an
+favourite hobby. . . metal detecting.
+Devon has an interesting history

-interesting history and I have recovered many finds including coins, buckles, World War II buttons, Roman
+and I have recovered many finds including coins, buckles, World War II buttons, Roman brooches and other

 My passion for metal detecting began when I was 13 with a friend who had an

 early C-Scope detector that seemed like a door to another world.
 I loved the excitement and escapism and

 couldn't wait until the weekends when I would get to play a history detective.